DominikScholz/IFS-fractals/readme.md

 ## Usage

-Open `index.html` in any WebGL-supported browser.
+Open `index.html` in any WebGL-supported browser or check it out [online](https://dominikscholz.github.io/fractals/).